2013 Georgian presidential election: Background

 The previous presidential elections were held on 5 January 2008 in a polarised political environment following the November 2007 crisis, in response to which President Mikheil Saakashvili, then serving his first term in office, brought forward the elections from the original date in autumn 2008.
 Saakashvili won the election with 53.47% of the votes in an election described in the Organization for Security and Co-operation in Europe (OSCE) election observation mission report as "the first genuinely competitive post-independence presidential election", which "was in essence consistent with most OSCE and Council of Europe commitments and standards for democratic elections".
 At the same time, the mission "revealed significant challenges which need to be addressed urgently."

 In the October 2012 parliamentary elections, the former ruling party United National Movement (ENM) lost power to the Georgian Dream coalition led by Bidzina Ivanishvili, who became the new Prime Minister.

-Upon the inauguration of a new president in 2013, a series of constitutional amendments passed in the Parliament of Georgia from 2010 to 2013 entered into force.
+Upon the inauguration of a new president in 2013, a series of constitutional amendments passed in the Parliament of Georgia from 2010 to 2013 would enter into force.
 The amendments envisaged significant reduction of the president's powers in favour of the Prime Minister.

 Candidates

-The Georgian Dream coalition named Giorgi Margvelashvili, minister of education and science and deputy prime minister, as their presidential candidate on 11 May.
+The Georgian Dream coalition named Giorgi Margvelashvili, then minister of education and science and deputy prime minister, as their presidential candidate on 11 May.

 The candidates for the ENM presidential primaries, announced in June 2013, were former parliamentary speaker David Bakradze, veteran lawmaker and former cabinet minister Giorgi Baramidze, Shota Malashkhia and Zurab Japaridze.
-All the primaries were won by Bakradze who was announced the presidential candidate.
+All the primaries were won by Bakradze, who was announced to be the presidential candidate.

 On 12 June, Nino Burjanadze announced that she would run for president as the nominee of Democratic Movement – United Georgia.

 Salome Zourabichvili, former Foreign Minister of Georgia, was denied ballot access due to her dual citizenship.

 In total, 23 candidates contested the election.